X3: Reunion

 X3: Reunion is a single-player space trading and combat video game developed by Egosoft and published by Deep Silver.
 It is the third installment in the X series and the sequel to X2: The Threat (2003), which in turn followed X: Beyond the Frontier (1999).
 X3: Reunion was released originally for Windows in 2005.
 The game was later ported to Mac OS X and Linux.
+A sequel based on the game was released, X3: Terran Conflict (2008), which received the standalone expansion X3: Albion Prelude (2011).

 Egosoft have continued to expand and develop the game since release, adding new ships and equipment, a new kind of station, new modding tools, and a new series of missions.
 New material for the game – official and fan-made – is frequently released through Egosoft's official website.

 Gameplay

 Overview

 X3: Reunion incorporates open-ended "sandbox" gameplay.
 The main quest can be postponed or ignored as the player explores the expansive universe and spends the most time in control of a ship, doing tasks of their own choosing.
 Different ships are available for various tasks: small, fast scouting ships; freighters; powerful battleships; and massive carriers for moving a fleet.
 Most ships seen in the game can be bought or captured, and flown by the player.
 The player is free to go anywhere in the X-Universe at any time and explore, complete plot-related goals or to fulfil their own personal goals.